udaynarwal72/Mathongoproject/README.md

+#I have completed all the functions present in the task

 # User Management API

 This repository contains the code for a user management API built using Node.js and Express.
 The API supports importing users from a CSV file, sending emails to users, creating lists, and unsubscribing users from emails.